intuita-inc/intuita-docs/blog/2023-1-17what-are-codemods/index.md

 <p align="left" class="inverted-grey"><img src="https://assets.cdn.prod.twilio.com/images/-vnpXSyzxyPpPK3TqYdV1pedY3MnsEnyyGUH1WlTd0O29Cl.original.png" alt="tokenization" /></p>

-Well, this sounds a bit overwhealming, but all of this is just a fancy way of saying that codemods go over your code then:
+Well, this sounds a bit overwhelming, but all of this is just a fancy way of saying that codemods go over your code then:
 1. Tokenizes it (or splits it into small chunks 🍪)
 <p align="left" class="inverted-grey"><img width="400" src="/img/twilio-ast-tokenization.gif" alt="tokenization" /></p>
 2. Uses those tiny pieces to create a tree that resembles how your code looks like in a complete structural point of view.